Education Quality Declines in 9 States; Kerala’s Literacy Rate Drops for First Time

 The challenges posed by quality education declines can only be tackled through united efforts and sustainable solutions.

-For quality education, we have to make policies strong, pay attention to the training of teachers, and improve the environment of schools.
+To ensure quality education, we must strengthen policies, focus on teacher training, and enhance school environments.
 Only through these changes can we hope to reverse the trend of quality education declines that threaten the future of our children.